Capitol assault a more sinister attack than first appeared

 This was not just a collection of Trump supporters with MAGA bling caught up in a wave.

-That revelation came in real time to Rep. Jim McGovern, D-Mass., who briefly took over proceedings in the House chamber as the mob closed in Wednesday and the speaker, Rep. Nancy Pelosi, was spirited to safer quarters moments before everything went haywire.
+That revelation came in real time to Rep. Jim McGovern, D-Mass., who briefly took over proceedings in the House chamber as the mob closed in Wednesday and Pelosi was spirited to safer quarters moments before everything went haywire.

 “I saw this crowd of people banging on that glass screaming,” McGovern told The Associated Press on Sunday.
 “Looking at their faces, it occurred to me, these aren’t protesters.
 These are people who want to do harm.”